 The Rijksmuseum collection reaches into the 19th century, but the most seminal Dutch painter of the century has his own institution in the Museum Quarter: The Van Gogh Museum.
-Gerrit Rietveld's phenomenal architecture sets the scene for this entirely unique collection of some 200 canvases and hundreds more sketches by the artist, in addition to his Impressionist friends and Post-Impressionist disciples.
+Gerrit Rietveld's phenomenal architecture sets the scene for this entirely unique collection of some 200 canvases and hundreds of more sketches by the artist, in addition to his Impressionist friends and Post-Impressionist disciples.

 Catapult into the 20th century with a quick meal at the Cobra Café.
 If the artworks from the Brussels-born Corneille or the Amsterdammer Karel Appel (the "Br" and "A" in CoBrA, respectively) tickle your fancy, pencil in a trip to the brilliant Cobra Museum in nearby Amstelveen for next time; for now, it's off to another bastion of modern art, the Stedelijk Museum.Continue to 5 of 5 below.

 The Stedelijk Museum is Amsterdam's answer to the MoMA, the Musée d'Orsay, and other worldwide temples of modern art; a massive renovation and expansion project, completed in 2012, endowed the museum with some of the most radically innovative architecture on Museumplein.